parsiya/Hugo-Octopress/README.md

       Name = "This theme - add link"
       URL = "https://www.github.com"

-The searchengine can also be customized in the `config.toml` file as follows:
+The search engine can also be customized in the `config.toml` file as follows:

     [params]
       # search enginer paramete in the navigation menu